millejoh/emacs-ipython-notebook/doc/source/index.rst

 Notebook
 ^^^^^^^^

 The following keybinds are available in notebook buffers.
+Modified notebooks are saved automatically with a frequency dependenant on the setting of `ein:notebook-autosave-frequency`.
+If `ein:notebook-create-checkpoint-on-save` is True than a checkpoint will also be generated in the Jupyter server every time the notebook is saved.
+A notebook can be returned to a previous checkpoint via `ein:notebook-restore-to-checkpoint`.
+Checkpoints can also be manually created via `ein:notebook-create-checkpoint`.

 .. el:keymap:: ein:notebook-mode-map
    :replace: s/C-c TAB/C-c C-i/